Anna Q. Nilsson: Silent films

 In 1907, Nilsson was named "Most beautiful woman in America".
-The noted cover artist Penrhyn Stanlaws chose her one of his models, which led her to getting a role in Kalem's 1911 film Molly Pitcher.
+The cover artist Penrhyn Stanlaws chose her as one of his models, which led to her feature role in the Kalem Motion Picture Company's 1911 film Molly Pitcher.

-She stayed at the Kalem studio for several years, ranked behind its top star Alice Joyce, then branching out to other production companies.
+She stayed at the Kalem studio for several years, ranked behind its top star Alice Joyce, before branching out to other production companies.
 Films of special note are Regeneration (1915) Seven Keys to Baldpate (1917), Soldiers of Fortune (1919), The Toll Gate and The Luck of the Irish (both 1920), and The Lotus Eater (1921).
 In 1921, while on a rare vacation return to Sweden, she was asked to film Värmlänningarna, her only Swedish movie.

 In the 1920s, she freelanced successfully for Paramount, First National and many other studios and reached a peak of popularity just before the advent of talkies.
 In 1923, she was severely burned while filming a scene in which she drove a locomotive through a forest fire for Hearts Aflame; she required a week to recuperate, but that did not impede her career.
 That year, she made nine movies, including portraying "Cherry Malotte" in the second movie based upon Rex Beach's The Spoilers, a role that would be played in later versions by Betty Compson (1930), Marlene Dietrich (1942), and Anne Baxter (1955).
 In 1926, she was named Hollywood's most popular woman.
 She welcomed royalty when the Swedish Crown Prince Gustav Adolf (later King Gustaf VI Adolf) and his wife Louise Mountbatten visited Hollywood.
 In 1928, she set a record for fan mail, some 30,000 letters per month, and in that year Joseph P. Kennedy brought her to his newly formed film company RKO Radio Pictures.
 The following year, as she was horse riding, she fell off the horse, was thrown against a stone wall and broke her hip.
 After a year of hard training, she was on her feet again.
 In 1928, Anna Nilsson made her last film of the silent era, Blockade.